 P.O.
 Box 95026

 Lincoln, Nebraska 68509

-Adoptive parents can request a fair hearing whenever there is disagreement with a Department of Human Resources (DHR) or County Child Welfare Agency decision that affects their child’s adoption assistance benefits.
-An adoptive parent may appeal any state or county agency’s decision affecting their child's adoption assistance.
+Adoptive parents can request a fair hearing whenever there is disagreement with a Department of Health and Human Resources or county child welfare agency decision's that affects their child’s adoption assistance benefits.
+An adoptive parent may appeal any State or county agency’s decision affecting their child's adoption assistance.
 To do so, the parent must submit a written request to the state or county agency handling their adoption assistance agreement to initiate the process.
 The request must be received by the agency, or postmarked if mailed, no later than thirty calendar days after the date on which the written decision is received by the parent.
 The agency will schedule a hearing within thirty calendar days of receipt of the parent’s request; and a decision will be rendered by the agency within thirty days after the hearing is held.
-For fair hearing information, contact your local Division of Child and Family Services (DCFS) Regional Service Area, link: http://dcfs.nv.gov/Programs/CWS/CWS-PhoneDirectory/.
+For fair hearing information, contact your local Division of Child and Family Services (DCFS) Regional Service Area.

 Adoptive parents may appeal, within 30 days, any decision by the Division for Children, Youth and Family that affects their child’s adoption assistance benefits.
-Appeals relative to a decision or the termination or failure to renew the adoption assistance may be made upon written request.
-Address the appeal to:
+Appeals relative to a decision or the termination or failure to renew the adoption assistance may be made upon written request to the Administrative Appearls Unit :